 Once the rain stops, it will be time for you to clean the pool and do maintenance on the water properly.
 Be sure to follow these steps after any major rain event that either raises the water level in your pool significantly or causes a lot of dirt and debris to fall into the pool.

-See the section below how to determine if you need to follow these steps following a storm.
+See the section below on how to determine if you need to follow these steps following a storm.

 Lower the pool level